sofijasljusar/Referee/README.md

 >- Django templates for server-rendered views
 >- Django REST Framework for API endpoints handling client-side interactions
 >- Django Channels for real-time updates via WebSockets
->
->PostgreSQL is used as the primary data store.

 Key design considerations:
 - Keep the domain model simple and user-focused